KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an error occurs during the commit, rollback, or uninstall phase of an installation.

-    throw [System.Configuration.Install.InstallException]::New("an error occurs during the commit, rollback, or uninstall phase of an installation.")
+    throw [System.Configuration.Install.InstallException]::New('an error occurs during the commit, rollback, or uninstall phase of an installation.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Configuration.Install.InstallException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Configuration.Install.InstallException.aspx)